Open topic with navigation

 journal in the archive directory.

 Caution: For performance and latency purposes, it is best to have the journal and the archive on different disks.
 A further improvement would entail using different disk controllers.
-However, if neither the journal nor the archive is available, (or one of them is corrupt), an SM may not start properly and will likely fail.
+However, if neither the journal nor the archive is available, (or one of them is corrupt), an SM will not start.

 For redundancy purposes:at least two SMs should be used.